 - Support and encourage caregivers Emails, phone calls and web tools will be used to inform members about opportunities to respond to requests for help.

 Pastoral Care Team

 In times of uncertainty and change, our ministry to each other is invaluable.
-In years past, MLUC members had engaged in pastoral care, and once again there is a need to organize for this work.
+In years past, there was a team of MLUC members engaged in pastoral care.
+Once again, there is a need to organize for this work.
 Pastoral Care Team members offer support to the MLUC community by identifying, assisting, and/or referring those with physical, mental, or emotional needs.
-These needs could include transportation, meals, tech help, hospital visits, for instance.
-Pastoral Care Team members will assist Parish Nurse Anne Baer Clark in providing help, concern, and understanding to those who are going through difficult times or life-changing challenges.
+Pastoral Care Team members will assist Parish Nurse Anne Baer Clark in providing help and understanding to those who are going through difficult times or life-changing challenges.
 Personal information is kept confidential.
-Requests for help, suggestions, questions about our work or to volunteer should be directed to Anne.
+Contact Anne Baer Clark with requests for help, suggestions, questions about our work or to volunteer.